Online Money Management

 4.5 piggybanks

 This is our personal choice when it comes to managing our personal budgeting.
-We've used it for over five years now.
+We use the website and the app (iPhone).
 We think it combines the best of both worlds: envelope budgeting, and online money management.
 We love computers and we're tech savvy, so it really fits our style.

-(I manage my consulting and virtual assistant business accounts using desktop Quicken Deluxe.)
+(I manage my consulting business accounts using desktop Quicken Deluxe.)

-Mvelopes offers real-time management of virtual "envelopes".
+Goodbudget offers real-time management of virtual "envelopes".
 Your envelopes are "filled" each payday, with cash allocated to each.
 As you spend money (transactions from your checking, savings, investment and credit card accounts), your envelopes are "emptied".
-Of course you can make manual adjustments to your Mvelopes set-up at any time, right down to the transaction level.
+Of course you can make transfers to other envelopes. **NEW**--Goodbudget has just introduced savings goals.
+For now, it's only available via the website, but I expect it'll soon reach the app.